fbpx

 A lender will review all this information and carry out a credit check.

-If they need no further information or clarification from you, they will arrange a valuation of the property you are hoping to buy, to determine if it priced correctly and suitable for a mortgage.
+If they need no further information or clarification from you, they will arrange a valuation of the property you are hoping to buy, to determine if it is priced correctly and suitable for a mortgage.

 There are different types of mortgages, and make sure you are aware of the fees involved in buying a mortgage.